Module Catalogues

 Upon the completion of the module, students should be able to:

-D. demonstrate understanding of key concepts relating to spoken language, spoken discourse and discourse processing
+A demonstrate understanding of key concepts relating to teaching methodology, spoken and written language, discourse and discourse processing

-E. analyse samples of spoken interaction using the concepts and analytical approaches to which they have been introduced
+C analyse samples of spoken and written discourse using the concepts and analytical methods

 Method of teaching and learning